Diomuzan/Shaktek/README.md

 # Shaktek
-This is a C# and lastly .NET console app.
+This is a C# and lastly .NET console app about finance.